LIVEABOARD SEARCH

 What is the currency?

-The Malaysian Ringgit is the currency here and its value generally hovers around 3.4 to 4 RM to the US dollar, around 5 RM to the Euro and around 5.5 RM to the British pound.
-Tourists are free to bring in any amount of foreign currency or travelers cheques they require.
-However, tourists would need to seek approval if the amount of foreign currency to be carried back abroad exceeds the amount that they brought into Malaysia and if the amount to be taken out is more than the equivalent of US$ 2,500.
-Tourists must also obtain permission and declare Ringgit cash exceeding RM 1,000 being brought into or out of the country.
+The Malaysian Ringgit is the currency here and its value generally hovers around 4.2-4.5 RM to the US dollar, around 5 RM to the Euro and around 5.7 RM to the British pound.
+Tourists are free to bring in any amount of foreign currency or travellers cheques they require.
+However, tourists would need to seek approval if the amount of foreign currency to be carried back abroad exceeds the amount that they brought into the country.
+Tourists must also obtain permission and declare Ringgit cash exceeding MYR 1,000 being brought into or out of the country.

 Are things cheap in Malaysia?